Get a free, no obligation personal loan quote with rates as low as 9.99%

 Which challenger banks offer no-fee credit cards?

-Neo, Brim, KOHO and STACK all offer credit cards with no monthly or annual fees.
-However, both KOHO and STACK are prepaid credit cards, meaning payments will not be reported to the credit bureaus.
+Neo, Brim, and STACK all offer credit cards with no monthly or annual fees.
+However, STACK is a prepaid credit cards, meaning payments will not be reported to the credit bureaus.

 Lisa Rennie avatar on Loans Canada